Vajram-And-Ravi

 Why Choose Sociology as an Optional?

 The UPSC Sociology Optional syllabus is relatively static compared to some other optionals.
 This means the core topics and themes remain consistent year after year.
 Consequently, a thorough understanding of the syllabus chapters directly translates to preparing for potential UPSC questions.
-For instance, questions like Sociology and common sense, scientific nature of sociology, theoretical perspectives, alienation, theories of religion etc. are asked directly from the syllabus.
+For instance, questions like Sociology and common sense, the scientific nature of sociology, theoretical perspectives, alienation, theories of religion, etc. are asked directly from the syllabus.

 • Is sociology common sense?
 Give reasons in support of your argument.